Cephalonia: Tourism

 Tourism to Cephalonia started in the early 19th century.
-The royal family of Greece sent their children in the summer Lixouri, in the early 20th century, but the island was not discovered by most tourists until the 1980s.
+The royal family of Greece sent their children in the summer Lixouri in the early 20th century, but the island was not discovered by most tourists until the 1980s.
 Cephalonia is a popular holiday destination for many Italians, due to its proximity to Italy.

-Two cultural attractions, the fishing villages of Fiscardo and Assos, and other natural attractions, including Melissani underground lake, Drogarati cave and Myrtos beach, have helped popularize Cephalonia.
+Two cultural attractions, the fishing villages of Fiscardo and Assos, and other natural attractions, including Melissani underground lake, Drogarati cave, and Myrtos beach, have helped popularize Cephalonia.
 The film Captain Corelli's Mandolin (film) (2001), filmed on the island, made Cephalonia more widely known.

-Listed in The Daily Telegraph as one of the 20 Mediterranean islands you must visit in your lifetime.
+The film was mainly shot in Argostoli, Sami and on Antisamos Beach.